CSCI-2349-F23/ps4/README.md

  Once you've got it all figured out, then restart your kernel, and run all your code to make sure it works.
 Then put all the code in a `.py` file, run it one more time to make sure it works using the arguments described below in Part 2.

-### Option #1: Running on cslab
+### Option #2: Running on cslab
 You can also run your code on cslab, but it will be more complicated since some of the libraries we need are not supported in Python 3.6.
-I would do this only if you have a lot of trouble istalling libraries on your own machine.
+I would do this only if you have a lot of trouble installing libraries on your own machine.
 Here's how to install the libraries on cslab:

 ```
 python3 -m pip install --user jupyter